 These days the castle is a cultural center where you go to watch concerts, plays, or even opera performances.
-When I visited last summer, I came across a medieval festival which made me feel like I was in a Game of Thrones episode.
+When I visited last summer, I came across a medieval festival that made me feel like I was in a Game of Thrones episode.
 The Castle Museum features regular exhibitions and also contains six sarcophagi of the Pomeranian dukes.
 In addition, the Pomeranian Dukes’ Castle has a restaurant, cinema, and gift shop.

-4) City Gates
+4) The City Gates

+When you visit Szczecin Poland, be sure to check out the two remaining historical Baroque city gates.
+Brama Portowa, the Harbour Gate built between 1714 – 1740, is decorated with depictions of a city panorama and the God of the River Oder, Viadrus.
 The other gate, Brama Królewska or Royal Gate, was constructed between 1725 – 1737 and showcases emblems of the black eagle of Prussia, as well as the Roman gods, Mars and Hercules.

 5) Solidarity Square

 A solid reason to visit Szczecin Poland is to check out Solidarity Square, located just outside of the city’s new philharmonic building.
 Taking the European Prize for Urban Public Space back in 2016, the square’s quite a place to behold as the city has done much to repurpose the space.
-Many events are held at the square and on less busy days, it’s full of locals walking around, skateboarding, and even roller blading.
+Many events are held at the square and on less busy days, it’s full of locals walking around, skateboarding, and even rollerblading.
 As the site’s so picturesque in terms of its geometry and other fixtures, it’s a haven for photographers and yes, even Instagrammers looking for a cool shot that’s sure to garner plenty of likes.
-Our group of Berlin travellers certainly had a lot of fun here taking photos.
+Our group of Berlin travelers certainly had a lot of fun here taking photos.

-6) Philharmonic Building
+6) The Szczecin Philharmonic

-It’s also another paradise for Instagrammers or anyone who’s looking for a new Facebook or Tinder profile picture (I offered tips to my friends on the best spots to pose).
+It’s also another paradise for Instagrammers or anyone looking for a new Facebook or Tinder profile picture (I offered tips to my friends on the best spots to pose).

 7) Wały Chrobrego

 It’s one of the few places in Szczecin that wasn’t destroyed during WW2 and is one of the best places in the city to experience history.
-Built by Wilhelm Meyer- Schwartau between 1902 – 1921, this impressive 500 meter long elevated promenade rests on the bank of the Oder River and is flanked on each end by oval roofed rotundas.
-In the center of the promenade and at the bottom of the embankment, is a beautiful fountain – now curiously empty of water and replaced by a tacky looking boat sculpture.
-The top of the promenade features a tree lined street, a bunch of restaurants, bars, food trucks, as well as access to some of the city’s most notable architectural landmarks like the Maritime University, National Museum, and Szczecin’s Contemporary Theatre.
+Built by Wilhelm Meyer- Schwartau between 1902 – 1921, this impressive 500-meter-long elevated promenade rests on the bank of the Oder River and is flanked on each end by oval roofed rotundas.
+In the center of the promenade and at the bottom of the embankment, is a beautiful fountain – now curiously empty of water and replaced by a tacky-looking boat sculpture.
+The top of the promenade features a tree-lined street, a bunch of restaurants, bars, and food trucks, as well as access to some of the city’s most notable architectural landmarks like the Maritime University, National Museum, and Szczecin’s Contemporary Theatre.
 Events like the Tall Ships Races and Days of the Sea are also held here.

-Offering panoramic views over the river, we stopped by one of the restaurants along the terrace – the American Western themed Colorado Steakhouse for a late afternoon cocktail.
+Offering panoramic views over the river, we stopped by one of the restaurants along the terrace – the American Western-themed Colorado Steakhouse for a late afternoon cocktail.

-Other nearby restaurants: We were so stuffed from our pierogi lunch, that we didn’t have any more room in our stomachs to take on more food.
+Other nearby restaurants?
+We were so stuffed from our pierogi lunch that we didn’t have any more room in our stomachs to take on more food.
 If we had more time on our hands, we would have checked out Columbus Restaurant.

 8) Cafe 22

 While Wały Chrobrego offers a great view over Szczecin, one of the top views in the city is found at Cafe 22.
-The restaurant and bar, located on the 22nd floor of a business skyscraper, is a nice place to take a late breakfast, afternoon coffee and cake, and even a romantic dinner.
+The restaurant and bar, located on the 22nd floor of a business skyscraper, is an excellent place to take a late breakfast, afternoon coffee and cake, and even a romantic dinner.
 Particularly unique are the views of the philharmonic building from above, as well as Ducal Castle.
 Visit Cafe 22 on Wednesday nights for live music, including jazz, swing, rock, and pop.

 9) Galaxy Shopping Mall

-However, coming here as a tourist is fun!
+However, coming here as a tourist is way fun.
 There’s a massive supermarket inside where you can shop for local beers, Polish vodka, and tons of other treats not available in Germany.
 Standard shops like Mango or H & M often feature different clothing than you’d find at the same shops back in Berlin.